Are the rides supported?

 Plenty!
 Downtown Paso Robles has great restaurants. shops, wine-tasting rooms and craft breweries.
 In the evening, the Rally has plenty of activities to do with your friend.
 We can always use volunteers during the day, and this is a terrific way to meet other people attending the Rally.

-I'm flying in to the GWBR.
-Can I ship my bike to the Rally and have someone store it until I get there?
+I'm flying in to the event.
+Can I ship my bike and have someone store it until I get there?

-Unfortunately the fairgrounds cannot receive shipments on behalf of the Rally but our wonderful partners at Best Bike Zone can.
-Contact Steve (Steve at bestbikezone.com) and ask for details of their bike receiving, building and shipping service.
+Unfortunately the fairgrounds cannot receive shipments on behalf of the event but our wonderful partners at K-Man Cycles can.
+Contact them here: https://www.kmancyclery.com/location-1

 If you have other questions not answered here please submit an enquiry below.